Manuel Margot Player Props: Rays vs. Tigers

 Manuel Margot At The Plate

-- Margot is hitting .255 with 16 doubles, a triple, three home runs and 16 walks.
+- Margot has 16 doubles, a triple, three home runs and 16 walks while hitting .255.

-- Margot is batting .278 during his last games and is riding a five-game hitting streak.
+- Margot enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .278.

+- Margot has picked up a hit in 62.3% of his 77 games this year, with multiple hits in 15.6% of those games.

+- Looking at the 77 games he has played this season, he's homered in three of them (3.9%), and in 1.1% of his trips to the dish.

-- In 62.3% of his 77 games this season, Margot has picked up at least one hit.
-He's also had 12 multi-hit games.
+- In 29.9% of his games this season, Margot has had at least one RBI.
+He's picked up more than one in 5.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.